Briviesca: The origins of Briviesca and La Bureba

+A Jewish community once was present in Briviesca, with he first documentation of Jewish presence dating to 1240.
+The Jews in Briviesca suffered from various problems, such as anti-Jewish legislation and the consequences of war.
+The community existed until the 1492 expulsion of the Jews.

 Demography

 Briviesca had a continuous growth due to the boom in housing construction caused by the housing bubble that attracted a lot of foreign population, multiplying the presence in the city by seven in just ten years.
 In that time, Briviesca reached an historic maximum population of 7937 inhabitants in 2009.
 Nevertheless, due to the economic crisis, a recession in the census has happened due to the return to their place of origin of many of these immigrants.
 Even so, Briviesca is still the fourth most important city in the province after Burgos, Miranda de Ebro and Aranda de Duero.

 The 15% of the population registered in Briviesca is foreign and comes from 40 different countries, according to the last rectification of the register made by the City Council.
-On January 1, 2016 the population of the municipality amounted to 6,948.
+On January 1, 2016, the population of the municipality amounted to 6,948.

 Population by Nucleus

 Briviesca is the capital of the municipality formed by five residential nuclei.
 It has been the growth of the largest, Briviesca, which has included the four others inside the municipality.
 Thus Briviesca, properly speaking, consists of the city of Briviesca and two neighbourhoods, both located to the north: Cameno, on the other side of the Oca; and Quintanillabón.
 Both cores are located at a distance of four kilometers from the urban center.
 The municipality also owns two Minor Local Entities, Valdazo and Revillagodos, both located to the southwest, the first one to five kilometers and the second to ten kilometers.